-In order to receive graduate degree credit, a grade of "C-" or higher is required.
+In order to receive graduate degree credit, a grade of "C-" or higher is required in letter graded courses.
+A satisfactory "S" grade is required in pre-approved pass/fail courses.
 Graduate students are also expected to maintain a 3.0 grade point average.
 The Graduate School has established strict policies regarding academic standing and GPA maintenance.
 See the University Graduate Student Handbook for details on Academic Warnings, Probation, and Termination: